 - 8.6.6 The width of stores and the frequency of store entrances shall contribute to a continuously active public realm and give the street wall a visual rhythm. - 8.6.7 All buildings should have detailed and well articulated street level façades with high quality materials.
-Blank walls shall be avoided. - 8.6.8 Ground floor heights on retail streets, including those identified in Schedule I, generally shall be a minimum of approximately 5 metres floor to floor, and windows shall correspond refer to appendix B appropriately to the height of ground floors.
+Blank walls shall be avoided. - 8.6.8 Ground floor heights on retail streets generally shall be a minimum of approximately 5 metres floor to floor, and windows shall correspond appropriately to the height of ground floors.
 Generally, a minimum of approximately 75% of the street-facing ground floor wall of a mixed-use building shall be glazed.
-Where retail is permitted on second and third floors, they shall be substantially glazed.
+Where retail is permitted on second and third floors, they shall be substantially glazed. - 8.6.9 Generally, entrances to retail establishments shall be flush with the sidewalk.
+In order to maintain a strong relationship to the street, the ground floor of buildings occupied by other uses should be raised no higher than one metre above the ground level elevation. - 8.6.10 Fixed architectural awnings should be provided for weather protection for pedestrians.
+Colonnades along the street and fixed soft awnings generally shall not be permitted. - 8.6.11 Entrances to major transit, civic, or commercial buildings should be celebrated and architecturally defined, especially when fronting a public open space.